 Peytonsville in Williamson County, Tennessee — The American South (East South Central)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Churches & Religion • Settlements & Settlers • War, US Revolutionary.
+This historical marker is listed in these topic lists: Animals • Sports • War, World II.

 Location.
-35° 49.047′ N, 86° 46.665′ W. Marker is in Peytonsville, Tennessee, in Williamson County.
-Marker is on Peytonsville Road, on the left when traveling east.
+35° 50.894′ N, 86° 49.626′ W. Marker is in Peytonsville, Tennessee, in Williamson County.
+Marker is on Pratt Lane 0.1 miles south of Peytonsville Road, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 4763 Peytonsville Road, Franklin TN 37064, United States of America.
+Marker is at or near this postal address: 624 Pratt Ln, Franklin TN 37064, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 23, 2020.
+This page was last revised on December 21, 2020.
 It was originally submitted on December 21, 2020, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 35 times since then and 10 times this year.
-Photos: 1, 2, 3, 4. submitted on December 21, 2020, by Darren Jefferson Clay of Duluth, Georgia. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 42 times since then and 5 times this year.
+Photos: 1, 2. submitted on December 21, 2020, by Darren Jefferson Clay of Duluth, Georgia. • Devry Becker Jones was the editor who published this page.